4tronix/TestStuff/README.md

 ## Making the Robot Drive Straight

-The small DC motors used in the BitBot and many other small robots are not guaranteed to go at the speed as each other.
+The small DC motors used in the BitBot and many other small robots are not guaranteed to go at the same speed as each other.
 This can cause the robot to veer off the straight line, either to left or to right, even when both motors are programmed to go at the same speed.
 We can partially correct for this by adding a direction bias to the motor speed settings.